-Administration of operational activities for the college is shared by four vice presidents who report directly to the college president.
+Administration of operational activities for the college is shared by three vice presidents who report directly to the college president.

 The Vice President for Academic and Student Affairs is responsible for academic programs involving full-time and adjunct faculty.
-The Vice President works directly with five academic division deans: Arts & Sciences (including Developmental Education and College Preparatory Studies), Business & Industrial Technologies, Culinary and Hospitality, Health Sciences, Public and Human Resources, two non-academic division deans: Dean of Enrollment Services/Registrar and the Dean for Learning Resources and the Associate Vice President for Student Affairs.
+The Vice President works directly with four academic division deans: Arts & Sciences (including Developmental Education and College Preparatory Studies), Business & Industrial Technologies, Culinary and Hospitality, Health Sciences and one non-academic division dean, Dean for Learning Resources.
+The Associate Vice President of Enrollment Services/Registrar and the Associate Vice President for Student Affairs are also direct reports to the Vice President.
 The office is responsible for all the planning, development, coordination, review, accreditation, and administration of each program.
 The Vice President has responsibility for the college's student support services in the areas of: Student Records, Financial Aid, Campus Life, Student Support Services, Educational Talent Search, Disability Services, Retention, Probation & Suspension, and Judicial Affairs.
 This office oversees Testing Services and Dual Enrollment/ECCO (Early College Credit Opportunities).